 4.A.7 The PTS L-Ascorbate (L-Asc) Family

-Homologues of SgaT, like other PTS protein homologues, have been identified in a large number of evolutionarily divergent bacteria but not in archaea or eukaryotes (Zhang et al., 2003).
+Homologues of SgaT, like other PTS protein homologues, have been identified in a large number of evolutionarily divergent bacteria but not in eukaryotes (Zhang et al., 2003).
 Bacteria which encode SgaT homologues include numerous Gram-negative proteobacteria as well as many low and high G+C Gram-positive bacteria.
 Except for species of Corynebacterium, Streptomyces and Bacillus, almost all organisms possessing SgaTBA homologues are human/animal pathogens.
 Several organisms have two or more SgaT paralogues including E. coli which has three.
 In E. coli, the SgaTBA homologues cannot transport L-ascorbate since the the sgaA, sgaB and sgaT mutants proved to be negative for L-ascorbate utilization, uptake and phosphorylation.
 In some of the homologues found in other bacteria, SgaB domains are fused C-terminal to the SgaT domains.
 For example, this is true of putative transporters in Vibrio cholerae (AAP96157; 586 aas), Pasteurella multocida (AAK02848; 625 aas) and Mycoplasma pulmonis (CAC13371; 650 aas).
 Homologues of SgaB and SgaA, but not SgaT, are also found in transcriptional activator proteins where they function in regulation rather than sugar transport (Greenberg et al., 2002).

 The group translocation reaction catalyzed by SgaTBA is: